jaimegonzalezfabregas/proxy-dev-tools/readme.md

 cd frontend_src
 npm run build
 ```
-Before going to the next step go to app/frontend.ts file and change line 5 to enter production mode. change to `if (true) {`
+Before going to the next step go to app/frontend.ts file and change line 5 to enter production mode.
+Change to `if (true) {`
 ```bash
 cd ../app
 deno compile main.ts
 ```

+Before the first release a CLI will be needed, which is WIP

 ## Contributing
 Yes please, drop a PR on this repo or mail me at jaimegonzalezfabregas@gmail.com.